cs4s/ss-2016/index.md

 ## Hour of Code Tutorials

-There are four different tutorials to choose from for the second half of the Coding workshop.
+There are five different tutorials to choose from for the second half of the Coding workshop.
 You are welcome to try any of these in any order you'd like.
 The tutorials should each take around an hour to complete, but if you finish early you can try one of the other tutorials.